unosquare/swan/README.md

 ```

 #### Example 3: Using an Enum
-This maps the argument `--color` to a `Enum` which accepts any of the colors defined in `ConsoleColor` and sets `Red` as the default value.
+This maps the argument `--color` to an `Enum` which accepts any of the colors defined in `ConsoleColor` and sets `Red` as the default value.

 ```csharp
 internal class Options